Home > Index > K

 Kardinal & König (Web of Power)

 Essentially a tile placement game where placement is based on cards in hand.
 Cards are replenished via a limited drafting mechanism.
-Ostensible theme is about placing monasteries and king's counsellors throughout Europe – although never stated, I believe this is inspired by the Templars, who have become so well known from the popular book, The DaVinci Codes.
+Ostensible theme is about placing monasteries and king's counsellors throughout Europe – although never stated, I believe this is inspired by the Templars, who have become so well known from the popular book, The DaVinci Code.
 There are three strategies to pursue: long connected strings of monasteries, counsellors in connected capitals and dominance of various countries.
 Ornamentally nice graphics are functionally challenged at times, particularly the connections between capitals, which should have been done by drawing lines between the capitals themselves.
 Very quick turns and a rather short, elegant game results in a satisfying experience.
-Initially appeared to share a problem with Kontor, (previous game by the same designer) that if one is unable to draw the right cards there is significant penalty, but sustained play will reveal that even when the cards are not right for play of monasteries, there are still good possibilities for playing counselors, even in the first round.
+Initially appeared to share a problem with the inventor's Kontor, that if one is unable to draw the right cards there is significant penalty, but sustained play will reveal that even when the cards are not right for play of monasteries, there are still good possibilities for playing counselors, even in the first round.
 [Holiday List 2004]

-Kardinal & König: Der Vatikan is a free expansion kit for those who love the game too much.
+is a free expansion kit for those who love the game too much.
 Now counselors can be used to double any of the valuations on a first come-first served basis.
 Do you jump on the opportunity before you have the base points secured or wait and risk someone else jumping on it before you do?
 This is good for players not investing much in counselors, but those who are need to be careful not to be caught short.
 This is completely unnecessary for first time players, but if after dozens of playings you but need just a bit of variety, check this out.
-[Spiele aus Timbuktu]

 Strategy: High; Theme: Medium; Tactics: High; Evaluation: Medium; Personal Rating: 6

-Kardinal & König: Das Duell is a cut and play expansion enabling a two-player situation.
+is a cut and play expansion enabling a two-player situation.
 This is accomplished by addition of a virtual third player, the king, who has his own cards and whom the players take turns taking turns for.
 The king does not gets own points, however, but instead grants them, per color, to the player who has played the most cards in that color.
 In addition, each player receives three chits by which the normal rules of the game can be broken, once.
 A three-person playing of this game already sees quite a lot of the board unused; here the effect is even more dramatic, the more so since cards are constantly being removed from play in order to track the five dominance races pertaining to the king.
 This also makes the game go rather quickly, probably too much so as there isn't time to develop all one would like.
 But the king's presence changes strategies quite a bit and old hands will need to revise their approaches in order to do well here, a healthy challenge.
 For example, few points are available from chains since the king can always be used to easily cut them off.
 On the other hand, card dominances are very important.
 The old ploy of getting down three cards every turn is dramatically weakened since only one card per turn may be saved for dominance contests.
 While this is not an ideal two-player game and something done from scratch with this in mind would probably be better, this offers sufficient interest for repeat play.
-[Spiele aus Timbuktu]

 Strategy: High; Theme: Medium; Tactics: High; Evaluation: Medium; Personal Rating: 6